Brandon Lowe Player Props: Rays vs. Nationals

 Nationals Pitching Rankings (2022)

-- Nationals pitchers combined to allow 244 total home runs at a rate of 1.5 per game (the most in baseball).
+- Nationals pitchers combined to surrender 244 total home runs at a clip of 1.5 per game (the most in the league).

-- Kuhl gets the call to start for the Nationals, his first this season.
+- The Nationals will send Corbin (0-1) to the mound for his second start of the season.

-- In his last appearance on Saturday, Oct.
-1, the 30-year-old righty started the game and went 3 1/3 innings against the Los Angeles Dodgers.
+- His most recent time out came on Thursday against the Atlanta Braves, when the lefty tossed three innings, surrendering two earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.